linode/apl-core/docs/development.md

 # Development guide

-Effective development starts with an understanding of the code structure and the relationship between different components of the system.
+Effective development starts with an understanding the code structure and the relationship between different components of the system.

 # Table of Contents